-This summary assumes that none of the issuers of securities held by the Fund will be a foreign affiliate of the Fund or any Unitholder for the purposes of the Tax Act or a non-resident trust that is not an "exempt foreign trust" as defined in section 94 of the Tax Act.
-This summary also assumes that (i) the Fund will not be a "SIFT trust" for the purposes of the Tax Act, (ii) the Fund will, at all material times, constitute a "mutual fund trust" for the purposes of the Tax Act, and (iii) the Fund will not be required to include any amounts in income pursuant to section 94.1 or section 94.2 of the Tax Act.
+This summary assumes that none of the issuers of securities held by a Fund will be a "foreign affiliate" of the Fund or any Unitholder for the purposes of the Tax Act or a non-resident trust that is not an "exempt foreign trust" as defined in section 94 of the Tax Act.
+This summary also assumes that each Fund will not be: (i) a "SIFT trust" for the purposes of the Tax Act, (ii) a "financial institution" for the purposes of the "mark to market" rules of the Tax Act, or (iii) required to include any amounts in income pursuant to section 94.1 or section 94.2 of the Tax Act.
+Finally, this summary assumes that each Fund will be a "mutual fund trust" for purposes of the Tax Act.

-This summary is based on the provisions of the Tax Act and the regulations promulgated thereunder (the "Regulations"), along with an understanding of the current published administrative policies and assessing practices of the Canada Revenue Agency (the "CRA"), all as of October 31, 2024, and all specific proposals to amend the Tax Act and the Regulations publicly announced by or on behalf of the Minister of Finance (Canada) prior to October 31, 2024 (the "Proposed Amendments").
+This summary is based on the provisions of the Tax Act and the regulations promulgated thereunder (the "Regulations"), along with an understanding of the current published administrative policies and assessing practices of the Canada Revenue Agency (the "CRA"), all as of January 6, 2025, and all specific proposals to amend the Tax Act and the Regulations publicly announced by or on behalf of the Minister of Finance (Canada) prior to January 6, 2025 (the "Proposed Amendments").
 This summary does not otherwise take into account or anticipate any changes in law, whether by legislative, governmental or judicial action, nor does it take into account provincial, territorial or foreign income tax legislation or considerations.
 There can be no assurance that the Proposed Amendments will be enacted in the form proposed, or at all.

 This summary is not exhaustive of all possible Canadian federal tax considerations applicable to an investment in Units, and does not describe the income tax consequences relating to the deductibility of interest paid on money borrowed to acquire Units.
-Moreover, the income and other tax consequences of acquiring, holding or disposing of Units will vary depending on the investor's particular circumstances, including the province or territory in which the investor resides or carries on business.
+Moreover, the income and other tax consequences of acquiring, holding or disposing of Units will vary depending on an investor's particular circumstances including the province or territory in which the investor resides or carries on business.
 Accordingly, this summary is of a general nature only and is not intended to be legal or tax advice to any investor.